You want smart political talk without the meltdowns?

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-If you want to be a part of the program, uh, we've been spending a lot of time on this program and we've been talking about how bad the economy is and what it means for you, what it means for your family.
+Sean, if you want to be a part of the program, we've been spending a lot of time on this program, and we've been talking about how bad the economy is and what it means for you, what it means for your family.

 Consumer confidence declining now, the third straight month.

-We'll find out how much the Fed is gonna raise interest rates tomorrow.
+We'll find out how much the Fed is going to raise interest rates tomorrow.

-We're expecting uh seven uh.75 basis points, three quarters of a point, in other words.
+We're expecting 0.75 basis points, three quarters of a point, in other words.

-Uh you know, one thing I pointed out earlier that if you calculated inflation as they as they calculated it in the 1980s, it'd be over 17 percent.
+You know, one thing I pointed out earlier is that if you calculated inflation as they calculated it in the 1980s, it'd be over 17%.

-You gotta understand this this is a really important point.
+You got to understand this, this is a really important point.

 We're at 9.1% consumer price index, the indication of inflation.

-Even President Trump said this in a speech in what did he say out in Arizona.
+Even President Trump said this in a speech in, where did he say, out in Arizona?

-And on average, now we see a a couple, an average couple paying Biden inflation at the cost of six thousand eight hundred dollars a year.
+And on average, now we see a couple, an average couple, paying Biden inflation at the cost of $6,800 a year.

-And if you drive to work, it's about another two thousand dollars a year you're paying in gas because of Joe's energy stupidity and his dumb policies of you know reducing the world supply while demand remains constant or even higher.
+And if you drive to work, it's about another $2,000 a year you're paying in gas because of Joe's energy stupidity and his dumb policies of reducing the world supply while demand remains constant or even higher.

-You know, Steve Moore, who's gonna join us in a second, he had a pretty funny list.
+You know, Steve Moore, who's going to join us in a second, he had a pretty funny list.

 I mentioned that in the last half hour.

-You know, Democrats have tried to redefine, okay, what a recession is, what the definition of peaceful is, what the definition of a woman is, what the definition of a secure border means, what transitory means, uh, and government they never say they spend money, they're always investing money.
+You know, Democrats have tried to redefine, okay, what a recession is, what the definition of peaceful is, what the definition of a woman is, what the definition of a secure border means, what transitory means.

-Well, it's only a if it's only a minor incursion, still an invasion, and you know it's it's kind of like this Alice in Wonderland thinking that they have.
+And, you know, it's kind of like this Alice in Wonderland thinking that they have.

 But the bottom line is every aspect of our economy is getting hurt.